swapnilbanduke/Projects/Company Attrition analysis/readme.md

 ### Target Variable

 - **Classes**: Employees will be classified into four classes based on their likelihood to leave:
-  - Class A: Highly likely to leave.
+  - Class 1: Highly likely to leave.
-  - Class B: Moderately likely to leave.
-  - Class C: Slightly likely to leave.
-  - Class D: Not likely to leave.
+  - Class 0: Not likely to leave.

 ## Project Structure